joni0108/Just_MQL_Framework/docs/text_files.md

         Print(myFile.ReadLine(i + 1));
     }

-    //Second way, by accesing the array
+    //Second way, is by accessing the array myFile.ReadFull();
-    myFile.ReadFull();

     for(int i = 0; i < myFile.CountLines(), i++)